Description

 MaxDD:

-• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum reduction from previous high of -12.2 days is higher, thus better.
+• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum drop from peak to valley of -12.2 days is larger, thus better.

 MaxDuration: